Can you be a successful entrepreneur as a highly sensitive person?

 “You may be asking yourself, how do I know if I’m a Highly Sensitive Entrepreneur? — Simply take the Free Quiz on the site and find out”

-Also on the site, learn about her programs for being a successful entrepreneur including:
+Also learn about her programs for being a successful entrepreneur at her site:

 Highly sensitive entrepreneurs and perfectionism